Zacaria/apidays-2023/docs/Presentation.md

 But today I'm going to suggest you to

-Forget Typescript and choose Rust to build your Robust, fast, and cheap APIs
+Forget TypeScript and choose Rust to build your Robust, fast, and cheap APIs

 It's not a tutorial, I'll try to give maximum elements to help guide your decision making.